RobotNerd/prose-english-format/README.md

     the dictionary of the text editor.
 This is to ensure that these names are not shown as misspellings by built-in spell checkers.
     This is useful, for example, for invented names in fictional stories.
+    In addition to the pattern as it is listed in the config file, these variations should be added if the spell checker is case sensitive:
+    - The ALL-CAPS variation of the name.
+    - For all lowercase patterns, the variation of the name where the first letter is capitalized.
   - Spell checking of these patterns should only occur for proze files in the same project as the configuration file from which the name patterns were loaded.
 The names unique to one story should not